teiid/beetle-studio/README.md

-# BeETLe Studio (Web-based tooling for the Teiid project)
+# Beetle Studio (Web-based tooling for the Teiid project)

 ## Summary

-This is the official Git repository for the _BeETLe Studio_ project. _BeETLe Studio_ is a development effort intended to become, or at least influence, the next generation of _Teiid_ web-based tooling.
-As a first step, an ETL feature is being developed.
+This is the official Git repository for the _Beetle Studio_ project. _Beetle Studio_ is a development effort intended to become, or at least influence, the next generation of _Teiid_ web-based tooling.
+As a first step, capability to deploy Data Access Services is being developed.
 See the [Teiid](http://teiid.jboss.org/) project for more information.

 ## Get the code